Insurance Frequently Asked Questions

 What is Collision Coverage?

-If another automobile hits you, or you hit another automobile or object, this will pay to fix any damages to your car.
+If another automobile hits you, or you hit another automobile or object, collision coverage will pay to fix any damages to your car.

 What is Comprehensive Coverage?